Baudenkmal Berliner Mauer

 The Berlin Wall as a Historical Monument

 In July 1990, East German border guards began systematically demolishing the Berlin Wall.
 The great majority of Berliners were glad to see this much-hated structure disappear from the centre of the city.

 Only the initiative of a few individuals saved the remaining sections of the Wall and the border installations.
 Berlin placed a conservation order on authentic remains of the Wall and on the border fortifications: As a result, amongst others, several hundred metres of the front and rear barriers, three watchtowers, the customs building at Friedrichstrasse Station, the “Tranenpalast”, have been preserved.
 For more information: www.berlin.de/mauergedenken.

 Topics and series.
 This memorial is listed in this topic list: War, Cold.
 In addition, it is included in the Berlin Wall series list.
 A significant historical month for this entry is July 1990.

 Location.
 52° 30.436′ N, 13° 23.116′ E. Marker is in Berlin.
 Memorial is on Niederkirchnerstraisse.
 Touch for map.
 Marker is in this post office area: Berlin 10963, Germany.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Topography of Terror (about 90 meters away, measured in a direct line); Remains of the Berlin Wall

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 24, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 203 times since then and 10 times this year.
+It was originally submitted on April 24, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 237 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 24, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.